 Atrial Fibrillation Clinic

 The Atrial Fibrillation Clinic brings together a team of physicians, both surgeons and electrophysiologists, to evaluate patients and develop a treatment strategy.
 Medical management, cardioversion, catheter ablation, minimally invasive surgery and normal surgical options are offered in this collaborative environment.
-Learn more about treating arrhythmias and atrial fibrillation.
+Learn more about treating arrhythmias and atrial fibrillation (A-fib or AF).

 Sudden Death Prevention Clinic